-40 Who is responsible for insuring art, antiques or collectibles loaned to a public museum in your jurisdiction?
+39 Who is responsible for insuring art, antiques or collectibles loaned to a public museum in your jurisdiction?

 The framework contract of the Swiss Museums Association provides that all fees resulting from the loan, including insurance costs, are borne by the borrowing institution.
 The property on loan must be insured for its full value as per the lender's evaluation agreed by the borrower before its delivery.
 Moreover, the insurance must designate the lender as the beneficiary and cover all risks on a nail-to-nail basis, including transit, transport and storage.
-Regular insurance cover limitations for damage caused by events such as ordinary wear and tear, cleaning or restoration, war, terror, strikes, nuclear radiation, and earthquakes or volcanic eruptions are permitted.
+Regular insurance cover limitations for damage caused by events such as ordinary wear and tear, cleaning or restoration, war, terror, strikes, nuclear radiation and earthquakes or volcanic eruptions are permitted.

-41 Are artworks, antiques or collectibles loaned to a public museum in your country immune from seizure?
+40 Are artworks, antiques or collectibles loaned to a public museum in your country immune from seizure?

 The Cultural Property Transfer Act (CPTA) provides for an anti-seizure regime regarding cultural property on temporary loan from a 1970 UNESCO Convention contracting state for an exhibition in a museum or other cultural institute in Switzerland (articles 10 to 13, CPTA).
 The art must qualify as cultural property according to the 1970 UNESCO Convention and be the subject of a loan agreement for a temporary exhibition.
 The loan agreement must stipulate that the cultural property will be returned to its country of origin following the conclusion of the exhibition.
 The lender may be either a private or a public institution, or an individual.
 The borrower must be a museum or any other cultural institution in Switzerland that has a collection open to the public.
-To obtain such a return guarantee, the borrowing institution must file a request with the Specialised Body to issue a return guarantee to the lender for the period of the exhibition.
+To obtain such a return guarantee, the borrowing institution must file a request with the Specialised Body for the International Transfer of Cultural Property at the Swiss Federal Office of Culture (the Specialised Body) to issue a return guarantee to the lender for the period of the exhibition.
 The application must be submitted at least three months before the intended import date of the cultural property into Switzerland, together with a copy of the loan agreement.